adamlwalker/De-Mainstream-YouTube-Extension/README.md

-# De-Mainstream YouTube - Extension
+# De-Mainstream YouTube™ - Extension

-A browser extension to remove Mainstream Media results from YouTube searches.
-Fixes the YouTube algorithm to remove mainstream media results from searches.
+A browser extension to remove Mainstream Media results from YouTube™ searches.
+Fixes the YouTube™ algorithm to remove mainstream media results from searches.

 Download on the Chrome Web Store here: https://chrome.google.com/webstore/detail/de-mainstream/dkcdmdpcapjlaoioeenamjdanpeehjan